WebCLAP/wclap-host-cpp/README.md

 (Sorry, C/Rust folks - the `Pointer<>`/`Function<>` templates make this _so_ much nicer.)

-### Recommended `Engine` API
+### Recommended `Instance` API

-This repo also includes `wclap/engine.hpp`, which is a _recommended_ API for abstracting different WASM engines.
+This repo also includes `wclap/instance.hpp`, which is a _recommended_ API for abstracting different WASM engines.
 Using this API should make it easier to write a host and swap the WASM engine out later.

-Each `Engine` should correspond to a WASM VM running a WCLAP.
+Each `Instance` should correspond to a (thread for a) WASM VM running a WCLAP.
 All CLAP host functions must be registered as soon as this is available, before `.init()` (or `.initThread()`) is called.
 This ensures consistent function-pointer values across instances/threads.

 ### WASI helper